-When you’ve spent too long in the sun unprotected by sunscreen, your skin burns, telling you’ve overdone it!
-Chances are reminders of the discomfort will inspire you to apply sunscreen next time.
+When you’ve spent too long in the sun unprotected by sunscreen, your skin burns, telling you you’ve overdone it!
+Chances are, reminders of the discomfort will inspire you to apply sunscreen next time.

 Your eyes also sustain damage with too much time in the sun, unprotected from harmful UV rays.
 But you won’t experience the effects of the damage — conditions such as cataracts and macular degeneration — until decades down the road.
 By the time these conditions are diagnosed, the damage cannot be undone.

 Who needs to be careful about UV exposure?

 UV rays damage everyone’s eyes.
 But some people are at higher risk of eye damage.
 For example, if you have light-colored eyes, including blue, hazel and green, you have a higher risk of developing UV-related eye damage because these eyes have less melanin than brown eyes do.
 Similar to melanin in the skin, the pigment in the eyes helps protect the retina from UV damage.